 Players trust RSA keys on a trust-on-first-use (TOFU) basis.
-TOFU is the same protocol as used by Gemini [24].
+TOFU is the same protocol as used by Gemini [25].
 The main issue with TOFU is that if a malicious party intercepts the first communication, they may substitute the RSA credentials transmitted by the intended party, resulting in a man-in-the-middle attack.

-4.2 Paillier cryptosystem
+2.1 Paillier cryptosystem

-Paillier requires the calculation of two large primes for the generation of public and private key pairs.
 ECMAScript typically stores integers as floating point numbers, giving precision up to 2^{53} .
-This is clearly inappropriate for the generation of sufficiently large primes.
+This is clearly inappropriate for the generation of sufficiently large primes for the Paillier cryptosystem.

-In 2020, ECMAScript introduced BigInt [25], which are, as described in the spec, "arbitrary precision integers".
-Whilst this does not hold true in common ECMAScript implementations (such as Chrome's V8), these "big integers" still provide sufficient precision for the Paillier cryptosystem, given some optimisations and specialisations are made with regards to the Paillier algorithm and in particular the modular exponentiation operation.
+In 2020, ECMAScript introduced BigInt, which are, as described in the spec, "arbitrary precision integers" [26].
+Whilst this does not hold true in common ECMAScript implementations (such as Chrome's V8), these "big integers" still provide sufficient precision for the Paillier cryptosystem.

-It must be noted that BigInt is inappropriate for cryptography in practice, due to the possibility of timing attacks as operations are not necessarily constant time [25].
+It must be noted that BigInt is inappropriate for cryptography in practice, due to the possibility of timing attacks as operations are not necessarily constant time [26].
 In particular, modular exponentiation is non-constant time, and operates frequently on secret data.
 A savvy attacker may be able to use this to leak information about an adversary's private key; however, as decryption is not performed, this risk is considerably reduced as there is less need to perform optimisations based on Chinese remainder theorem which would require treating the modulus n as its two components p and q.

-4.3 Modular exponentiation
+2.1.1 Modular exponentiation

-As BigInt's V8 implementation does not optimise modular exponentiation, we employ the use of addition chaining, as described in [20].
-Addition chaining breaks a modular exponentiation into repeated square-and-modulo operations, which are computationally inexpensive to perform.
+As BigInt's V8 implementation does not optimise modular exponentiation itself, we employ the use of addition chaining [21].
+Addition chaining breaks a modular exponentiation into repeated square-and-modulo operations, which are less expensive to perform.